A study of the Prandtl Batchelor problem using variational method: Introduction

+{The free boundary value problem} \eqref{probmain} is actually a variant of the well known Prandtl-Batchelor free boundary value problem.
+Consider the problem

 This is the well known {\it Prandtl-Batchelor} free boundary value problem, where the phase $\{u>1\}$ is a representation of the vortex patch bounded by the vortex line $u=1$ in a steady fluid flow for $N=2$ (refer {\sc Batchelor} \cite{Batchelor1, Batchelor2}).
-Thus the current problem is a more generalized version of \eqref{PB_Prob}.
-For a more physical application to this problem we direct the reader's attention to the work due to {\sc Caflisch} \cite{Caflisch}, {\sc Elcrat and Miller} \cite{Elc_mil}.\\ Another instance of occurrence of such a phenomena is in the non-equilibrium system of melting of ice.
+Thus the current problem defined in \eqref{probmain} is a more generalized version of \eqref{PB_Prob}.
+For a more physical application to this problem we direct the reader's attention to the work due to {\sc Caflisch} \cite{Caflisch}, {\sc Elcrat and Miller} \cite{Elc_mil}.

+Another instance of occurrence of such a phenomena is in the non-equilibrium system of melting of ice.
 In a given block of ice, the heat equation can be solved with a given set of appropriate initial/boundary conditions in order to determine the temperature.
 However, if there exists a region of ice in which the temperature is greater than the melting point of ice, this subdomain will be filled with water.
-The boundary thus formed due to the ice-water interface is controlled by the solution of the heat equation.\\ Thus encountering a {\it free boundary} in the nature is not unnatural.
-The problem in this paper is a large enough generalization to this physical phenomena which besides being a new addition to the literature can also serve as a note to bridge the problems in elliptic PDEs with algebraic topology.\\
+The boundary thus formed due to the ice-water interface is controlled by the solution of the heat equation.

+Thus encountering a {\it free boundary} in the nature is not unnatural.
+The problem in this paper is a large enough generalization to this physical phenomena which besides being a new addition to the literature can also serve as a note to bridge the problems in elliptic PDEs with algebraic topology.